Matthew-D-Johnston/js225/js229_study_guide.md

 * OLOO, which stands for "Object Linking to Other Objects," was first popularized by Kyle Simpson.
 JavaScript sheds its pretense as a "class oriented" language, where it uses constructor functions as fake classes.
 Instead, it embraces its prototype based object model.

-* With the OLOO pattern, we define the shared beahviors on a prototype object, then use `Object.create` to create objects that delegate directly from that object, without going through the roundabout way that involves "constructors and their properties."
+* With the OLOO pattern, we define the shared behaviors on a prototype object, then use `Object.create` to create objects that delegate directly from that object, without going through the roundabout way that involves "constructors and their properties."

   ```javascript
   let Point = {							// capitalized name for the prototype as a convention